 Next to the Church of Santi Bartolomeo e Cristoforo, one of the main points of interest is the old Palazzo dei Lorenzi, which was the headquarters of the chief magistrate (called the Podestà, and its building the Podesteria) during the years of Florentine rule.

 In the area surrounding the town, the villa-farm of the Giuli counts is worth seeing, along with the Villa Sforni, which has an annexed church from the Romanesque period.
 Colle Alberti and Vicchio are similarly quaint, centuries-old towns on the slopes of the hills, worthy of a visit for the lush landscape that surrounds them.

-A good time of year to visit the area around Lorenzana would be mid-September, when the traditional Festa dell’Uva e del Vino (Grape and Wine Festival) takes place, offering the opportunity to sample traditional dishes paired with local wines.
+A good time of year to visit the area around Lorenzana would be from May to October.